-A really common calculation that we require quite often is to calculate the % of a total amount.
-This is great to quickly show where the larger portion of results sit versus the entire population.
+Power BI percent of the total is a really common calculation that we require quite often.
+This is great to quickly show where the larger portion of results sits versus the entire population.

 Let’s start by running through an example.